-Goran has a decade of experience in the financial industry and has been with Invest Blue since 2019.
+Anthony has more than a decade of experience in the financial industry and has been with Invest Blue since 2021.
 His areas of speciality are wealth creation, wealth protection and retirement planning.
-Goran has a passion for improving the financial well-being of his clients and loves helping clients and their families live their best possible lives.
+Anthony has a passion for improving the financial well-being of his clients and loves helping clients and their families live their best possible lives.

-Here, Goran answers some key questions for first home buyers.
+Here, Anthony answers some key questions for first-home buyers.

 I recommend seeking expert advice from the outset.
 There’s no doubt that buying a property is a huge leap from living at home or renting.
 In fact, purchasing your first home is likely to be one of the biggest decisions of your life and having the right information is extremely important.